juls0730/flux/README.md

 **Goals**:

-- Automatic deployment of Golang web apps, simply run `flux init`, chnage the app name, and run `flux deploy` and you're done!
+- Automatic deployment of Golang web apps, simply run `flux init`, and run `flux deploy` to deploy your app!
 - Zero-downtime deployments with blue-green deployments
 - Simple but powerful configuration, flux should be able to handle most use cases, from a micro web app to a fullstack app with databases, caching layers, full text search, etc.

+**What is flux not?**

+- Flux is not meant to be used as a multi-tenant PaaS, it is meant to be used by trusted individuals, while flux will still have security in mind, certain things are not secure.
+For example, anyone can delete all your apps, so be careful, anyone who has access to your flux server can do a lot of damage.

 **Limitations**:
 - Theoretically flux is likely limited by the amount of containers can fit in the bridge network, but I haven't tested this